The total pension expenditure in 2017 was 30.6 billion euros

-A total of EUR 29.7 billion was paid in pensions and benefits classified as pensions in Finland in 2016.
+According to preliminary data, a total of 30.6 billion euros was paid in pensions and benefits classified as pensions in Finland in 2017.

-Special pension provision comprises benefits classified as pensions based on the Workers’ Compensation Act, the Motor Insurance Act and the Military Injuries Act.
-The pension expenditure on voluntary pensions comprises unregistered supplementary pensions arranged by employers.
+Special pensions include benefits classified as pensions based on the Workers’ Compensation Act, the Motor Insurance Act and the Military Injuries Act.
+The pension expenditure on voluntary pensions includes unregistered supplementary pensions paid for by employers.

 Total Expenditure on Pensions